Skip to main content

 Sometimes, you don't care about the microsecond fluctuations; you just want the trend.
 Smart Filtering allows the Edge Gateway to collect 600 high-frequency readings over a minute, calculate the Average, Min, and Max, and send a single, combined payload every 60 seconds.
 You retain total operational visibility while drastically slashing your GSM data usage.

 The most advanced form of filtering.
 The Edge Gateway runs continuous localized logic (such as a local Rule Engine).
-It silently monitors a high-speed vibration sensor entirely on the local network.
-It sends zero data to the cloud—until the vibration crosses a warning threshold.
-Suddenly, it opens the floodgates and streams the high-resolution data specifically surrounding the anomaly to the cloud for deep AI analysis.
+It monitors a high-speed vibration sensor on the local network and can avoid routine cloud transmission until the vibration crosses a warning threshold.
+Then it streams high-resolution data surrounding the anomaly to the cloud for deeper analysis.

 The Proxus Approach to Edge Filtering